Skip to main content

 Bundles and Packages

-Smart creators (and brands) increasingly negotiate bundled deals combining multiple content types.
-A common package might include one Reel, one carousel post, and three Stories.
-Bundles typically offer a slight discount compared to booking each deliverable individually, but they increase your total deal value and give brands a more comprehensive campaign presence.
-Both sides come out ahead.
+Creators and brands increasingly negotiate bundled deals across multiple content types.
+A common package: one Reel, one carousel post, and three Stories.
+Bundles usually carry a slight per-piece discount compared to booking each deliverable individually, but the total contract size goes up enough that most creators net more money than they would on a single feed post at full rate.

 Key Factors That Affect Your Sponsorship Rate